NicoCeresa/FSRCNN-2016/README.md

 **Structure:** Conv(5, d, 1) −> PReLU −> Conv(1, s, d) −> PReLU −> m×Conv(3, s, s) −> PReLU −> Conv(1, d, s) −> PReLU −> DeConv(9, 1, d)

+**Differences**: <br/>
-**Differencest**: Instead of using L2 loss, as used in the paper, I used L1 loss as "Using MSE or a metric based on MSE is likely to result in training finding a deep learning based blur filter, as that is likely to have the lowest loss and the easiest solution to converge to minimising the loss.
+Instead of using L2 loss, as used in the paper, I used L1 loss as "Using MSE or a metric based on MSE is likely to result in training finding a deep learning based blur filter, as that is likely to have the lowest loss and the easiest solution to converge to minimising the loss.
 A loss function that minimises MSE encourages finding pixel averages of plausible solutions that are typically overly smoothed and although minimising the loss, the generated images will have poor perceptual quality from a perspective of appealing to a human viewer." <br/>

 I opted to use L1 loss because "With L1 loss, the goal is the least absolute deviations (LAD) to minimise the sum of the absolute differences between the ground truth and the predicted/generated image.
 MAE reduces the average error, whereas MSE does not.
 Instead, MSE is very prone to being affected by outliers.
 For Image Enhancement, MAE will likely result in an image which appears to be a higher quality from a human viewer’s perspective." <br/>